bojdell/skillhub/README.md

 ## TODOs

+- [x] send around for early feedback
-- market research: how much of this exists already in other projects such as langchain. how much will be siloed into separate repos vs. single
+- [ ] market research: how much of this exists already in other projects such as langchain. how much will be siloed into separate repos (eg https://github.com/smol-ai/developer) vs. single (this). need to build some concrete impls
-- enable agents to run programmatically (act)
+- [ ] enable agents to run programmatically (act)
-- enable agents to provide feedback programmatically (learn)
+- [ ] enable agents to provide feedback programmatically (learn)
-- tests/simulations
+- [ ] tests/simulations
-- dev tools to improve ergonomics
+- [ ] dev tools to improve ergonomics
-- docs
+- [ ] docs

 ## food for thought